Arquisoft/wichat_es2c/README.md

 - **User match ranking and search tool**.
 Any user can access the Leaderboard page, where the top scoring users and those with the most matches are displayed.
 There is also a search tool to find matches played by a specific user.

-- **Game session system**.
-Users can play matches, and the mechanics of these sessions are explained in the following section.

 ### Video